Genbox/FastData/README.md

 * Frozen is only available in .NET 8.0+
 * Frozen only provides a few of the optimizations provided in FastData
 * Frozen is only available in C#.
 FastData can produce data structures in many languages.

+#### Does FastData use less memory than runtime structures?
+Yes and no. For some data structures like Array, it uses the same amount of memory.
+For others, like HashTable, depending on the data, it can use considerably less memory.

 #### Does it support case-insensitive lookups?
 No, not yet.